Arthur "Slim" Evans: Princeton coal miner's strike

 In 1932, coal miners saw their wages cut by 10% in Princeton, British Columbia.
-The miners contacted the Worker's Unity League, which sent Evans to organize a union for them in September 1932.
+The miners contacted the Workers' Unity League, which sent Evans to organize a union in September 1932.
 The company refused to negotiate with the union, so the workers voted to strike.
 Evans advised the workers to wait until December to strike, because the demand for coal would be much higher.
-The strike began on 22 December.
-British Columbia's attorney general dispatched a crops of 40 RCMP officers to monitor Evans and suppress the strike.
+The strike began on December 22.
+British Columbia's attorney general dispatched crops of 40 RCMP officers to monitor Evans and suppress the strike.
 Officers assaulted the striking miners with batons, along with their families, while they were picketing.
-The Ku Klux Klan burned crosses, beat strikers, and sent threatening letters, in the name of anti-communism.
+The Ku Klux Klan burned crosses, beat strikers, and sent threatening letters in the name of anti-communism.

-Evans was arrested under Section 98, which allows arbitrary detainment of suspected communists,.
-He was imprisoned in far off Oakella Prison where he did hard-labour before being released on bail.
-During his imprisonment, his wife and daughter were evicted from the home Evan's had built for them.
+Evans was arrested under Section 98, which allows arbitrary detention of suspected communists.
+He was imprisoned in far off Oakella Prison, where he did hard-labour before being released on bail.
+During his imprisonment, his wife and daughter were evicted from the home Evan had built for them.
 Following his release, Evans was kidnapped by off duty police constables and klansmen.
 A convoy of armed cars took him to Vancouver.
-The kidnappers threatened: "take warning and move on or suffer the consequences".
+The kidnappers threatened: "Take warning and move on or suffer the consequences".
 Evans immediately booked a train back to Princeton, where he led the strike to success, winning workers higher pay and improved workplace safety.
-Evans was once again arrested under Section 98, and sentenced to one year in prison without bail.
-He rejected the legitimacy of the trial and instead of defending himself he sang The Internationale.
+Evans was again arrested under Section 98 and sentenced to one year in prison without bail.
+He rejected the legitimacy of the trial, and instead of defending himself, he sang The Internationale.